 Detailed Review of the Maskin® Protocol for Meibomian Gland Probing

-Meibomian Gland Probing is a simple and effective procedure to release periductal fibroses from Meibomian Glands, freeing glands from strictures that block the flow of indispensable meibum.
+Meibomian Gland Probing is a straightforward procedure to release periductal fibroses from Meibomian Glands, freeing glands from strictures that block the flow of indispensable meibum.

-It is essential to treat co-morbid diseases (such as aqueous tear deficiency, allergy, and anterior blepharitis).
-Without sufficient and thorough treatment for root causes of dry eye, patient will have a significant reduction in benefit duration and require probing repetition more quickly.
-Annual probing is recommended for maintenance as Meibomian Gland disease progresses in a subclinical manner.
+It is essential to treat comorbid diseases (such as aqueous tear deficiency, allergy, and anterior blepharitis).
+Without sufficient treatment for root causes of dry eye, patients will experience a reduced duration of sustained benefits and require more frequent probing.
+On average, annual probing is recommended for maintenance as Meibomian Gland disease progresses in a subclinical manner.

 Tips for Patient Care during the Probing Procedure:

-Review resultant symptoms, such as lid tenderness (LT), burning, and sensitivity to light (photophobia).
+Review symptoms, such as lid tenderness (LT), burning, and sensitivity to light (photophobia).

-Share the number of functional glands both pre-probing and in post-probing follow up visits so the patient is aware of her starting point and progress.
+Count functional glands both pre-probing and in post-probing follow up visits so the patient is aware of their starting point and progress.

 Let the patient know the procedure in its entirety prior to beginning.
-Share how many glands you expect to probe, which lid(s), and if you plan to use multiple probe lengths.
+Share how many glands you expect to probe for each lid.

 Explain sensations the patient may feel throughout the procedure.

-For example, let the patient know she may feel mild burning immediately after jojoba anesthetic ointment is applied to the lids, but it should dissipate in 60 secs.
+Mild burning immediately after jojoba anesthetic ointment is applied to the lids, dissipating in 60 seconds.

 Prepping for Meibomian Gland Probing (PRIor to START):